foliojs/pdfkit/docs/forms.md

 ## Other Methods

 The font used for a Widget Annotation is set using the `document.font` method.
+Yes that's the same method as is used when setting the text font.

 Widget Annotations are, by default, added to the Catalog's `AcroForm` dictionary as an array of `Fields`.
 Fields are organized in a name heirarchy, for example